 Intended learning outcomes

-- Establishment of the foundations for ongoing development of experimental work practices and research methods;
+- establish experimental work practices and research methods;

 - demonstrate capacities for artistic imagination, creativity, transformation and interpretation;